ballerina-platform/ballerina-lang/stdlib/log-api/src/main/ballerina/log/Module.md

-## Package Overview
+## Module Overview

-This package provides a basic API for logging.
+This module provides a basic API for logging.

 ### Loggers

-Each package in Ballerina has its own dedicated logger.
-A log record contains the timestamp, log level, package name, and the log message.
+Each module in Ballerina has its own dedicated logger.
+A log record contains the timestamp, log level, module name, and the log message.
 The `printError()` function takes an optional `error` record apart from the log message.
-A sample log record logged from the `foo` package would look as follows:
+A sample log record logged from the `foo` module would look as follows:
 ```bash
 2018-04-09 11:33:21,300 ERROR [foo] - This is an error log.
 ```